Zhong-Lab-UCSD/HiCtool/README.md

 - [matplotlib](http://matplotlib.org/)
 - [math](https://docs.python.org/2/library/math.html)

-Open your python console and try to import each module by typing:
+To check if a module is installed, open your **python console** and try to import each module by typing:
 ```python
 import my_module
 ```
-If a module is not installed, go to your unix console and type:
+If a module is not installed, go to your **unix console** and type the following to install it:
 ```unix
 python install my_module
 ```